eyenikeyev/post-install-config/README.md

 2.)
 Browse to your help desk login page: http://localhost/osTicket/scp/login.php, this is only accessible while in the virtual machine
 </p>
 <img src="https://i.imgur.com/d2eYZol.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 3.)
-Access the Admin Panel
+Configure Roles
 <p>

+- access the admin panel
 - click on Agents
 - click on Roles
 - Add New Role